MichaelBell/pico-stick/README.md

 # DV Stick Driver <!-- omit in toc -->

-The DV Stick is a system with 2 RP2040s, one driving the digital video and the other running application code.
+The DV Stick is a system with 2 RP2040s, one driving the digital video (the GPU) and the other running application code (the CPU).

-This is the repo for the "driver" side of the DV stick, which uses PicoDVI to drive the display.
+This is the repo for the CPU side of the DV stick, which uses PicoDVI to drive the display.

 ## Getting it running

-The driver RP2040 has no flash and is designed to be programmed over SWD either from the debugging port, or direct from the application Pico.
+The driver RP2040 has no flash and is designed to be programmed over SWD either from the debugging port, or direct from the application CPU Pico.

-## Loading as from the application
+## Loading from the CPU

 The build produces a `pico-stick.h` in the `build/` directory that should be copied to `drivers/dv_display` in the [dv_stick branch](https://github.com/MichaelBell/pimoroni-pico/tree/dv_stick) of the pimoroni-pico repo.
-This is also saved it the github action artifact.
+This is also saved in the github action artifact.

 When the DVDisplay driver is initialized it will upload the image from `pico-stick.h` to the driver RP2040.

+## Writing your own CPU side firmware

+If you want to bypass the `dv_display` and write your own CPU side firmware, this describes the [format for the data read from RAM](https://github.com/MichaelBell/pico-stick/blob/main/FrameFormat.txt) by the GPU.
+I would recommend grabbing the SWD programmer from the dv_display driver to get the GPU firmware loaded.

+Between RAM bank switches the CPU interacts with the GPU over I2C, the interface is [documented in a spreadsheet](https://docs.google.com/spreadsheets/d/1PKt1zPrB67C1ntRw4sIHiO5FZF0tHdjhlcEdujFQAuE/edit#gid=0).

 ## Loading over SWD for debugging